- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 Note: If shortlisted or selected to compete in an International Case Competition, you must be available for the following period:

-- If selected to compete at an International Case Competition, you are required to be available for Orientation Day (Saturday 20 October), as well as a three-month training program on Wednesdays (from 6pm), and during the day on Saturdays and Sundays over the summer vacation, commencing on 25 November (except the University holiday period; 24 December - 1 January)
+- If selected to compete at an International Case Competition, you are required to be available for Orientation Day (Saturday 20 October), as well as a three-month training program on Wednesdays (from 6pm), Saturdays and Sundays over the summer vacation, commencing on 17 November (except the University holiday period; 22 December - 2 January)